schollz/chickencam/README.md

 sudo python3 main.py
 ```

-## Run chicken web server
+### Start web server

-This can run on a separate computer.
+This should be done on the server (which can also be the raspberry pi):

 ```
 git clone https://github.com/schollz/chickencam.git